Coop-de-gra/Sandbox/The Last Algorithms Course You'll Need/Notes.md

 <p></p>

 #### Big O time complexity
-<H6>a way to generalize the growth of your alorgithm</H6>
+_a way to generalize the growth of your alorgithm_

-<H6>understanding algorithms comes before understanding time complexity</H6>
+_understanding algorithms comes before understanding time complexity_

 <br>

 A. Growth is with respect to the input